Close

 Visa-Free Entry and Tourist Visas

-Good news: Citizens from over 100 countries enjoy visa-free entry for up to 30 days for tourism purposes.
+Citizens from numerous countries enjoy visa-free entry to Vanuatu for up to 30 days for tourism purposes.
 This includes most EU nations, UK, US, Canada, Australia, and New Zealand.
-Business visitors can stay up to 30 days without a visa under the same arrangement.
+Business visitors can also stay up to 30 days without a visa under the same arrangement.
+For countries requiring visas, you can extend your stay up to 120 days total.
+You must provide proof of sufficient funds, return or onward transportation, and a passport valid for at least six months beyond your intended stay.

 Processing Times and Locations

-For countries requiring visas, standard processing takes 5-10 business days through Vanuatu diplomatic missions.
+For travelers from countries requiring visas, standard processing takes 5-10 business days through Vanuatu diplomatic missions or online via the eVisa portal.
 Applications must be submitted to:

 • Vanuatu High Commission in Canberra, Australia